 “And why do you worry about clothes?
 See how the flowers of the field grow.
 They do not labor or spin.
 Yet I tell you that not even Solomon in all his splendor was dressed like one of these.
 If that is how God clothes the grass of the field, which is here today and tomorrow is thrown into the fire, will he not much more clothe you—you of little faith?
 So do not worry, saying, ‘What shall we eat?’ or ‘What shall we drink?’ or ‘What shall we wear?’
 For the pagans run after all these things, and your heavenly Father knows that you need them.

-God isn’t anti-food; He knows we need it.
+Elohim isn’t anti-food; He knows we need it.
 Food is not a sin to Him.
 Wrong attitudes, however, are.
-It’s not because God wants to punish us; He doesn’t want us hurt by lies.
+It’s not because He wants to punish us; He doesn’t want us hurt by lies.
 And isn’t that what diets, “good and bad foods” are: lies?

 So, what’s a more “Godly” view of food?
 How about the following scriptures?